What does tenants in common mean?

 Does Land Registry show tenants in common?

-Yes, Land Registry does show whether you are tenants in common or joint tenants.
+Yes, the UK’s Land Registry does show whether you are tenants in common or joint tenants.
 You can find this information in your Title Register Document – also held by your mortgage company if you have a mortgage.

 If you are tenants in common, your Title Register Document will contain the following, or similar, phrase: